SansGuidon/bookmarks/README.md

 * [Hubert Sablonnière](https://www.youtube.com/watch?v=T6YJlaY0Dpw) - (2017) [Video] :fr: [FR] Documentation as Code (expliqué à mon père) | DevFest Nantes 2017 | about AsciiDoc, KISS, DRY, Quality, Collaboration
 * [PlantUML](http://plantuml.com/guide) - Drawing UML with PlantUML : PlantUML Language Reference Guide
 * [Anni Bond](https://opensource.com/article/17/9/adopting-minimalism-your-docs) - Adopting minimalism in your docs
+* [The Cloud Posse Developer Hub](https://docs.cloudposse.com/) - You'll find comprehensive guides and documentation to help you start working with the Cloud Posse technology stack as quickly as possible, as well as support if you get stuck.
+This is also useful as a source of inspiration for your own guides and documentation repositories.

 > Tips
 * [Box-drawing character](https://en.wikipedia.org/wiki/Box-drawing_character) - because using some characters such as ╭	╮	╯╰> is useful especially for arrows : ╰>